Section 9: Travel

 Travel costs are regulated by the following governing authorities.
 At a minimum, UTSA must meet the rules and requirements set forth by these agencies, although the university may also choose to be more restrictive:

-Rules and Regulations of The University of Texas System Board of Regents require institutions to issue travel regulations covering authorization for travel and reimbursement for approved travel.
+- UT System Board of Regents’ Rules and Regulations require institutions to issue travel regulations covering authorization for travel and reimbursement for approved travel

-Internal Revenue Service (IRS) regulations (IRC §162 and various rules): Stipulate those expenditures that may be treated as non-taxable reimbursements and the corresponding documentation requirements.
+- Internal Revenue Service regulations (IRC §162 and various rules) stipulate those expenditures that may be treated as non-taxable reimbursements and the corresponding documentation requirements

 Table of Contents